 - Risk-based internal audits Internal Audit's standard audit response, this methodology will also be used in the limited circumstances where Internal Audit responds to ad hoc management requests for assurance.
-This response focuses on assessing the adequacy and effectiveness of key controls mitigating High risk areas. - Programme & Project Assurance a series of risk-based assurance responses to programmes and projects.
-This differs from standard risk-based audits in that it focuses on key controls as well as the commercial aspects of the programme, such as benefits realisation.ves Internal Audit having regular meetings with key stakeholders and attending decision making forums as appropriate.
-It will also include ongoing assessment of key documents as they are produced.
-Any concerns will be raised with management at an early stage to allow the programme to address them in a timely manner. - Close and Continuous this involves Internal Audit having regular meetings with key stakeholders and attending decision making forums as appropriate.
+This response focuses on assessing the adequacy and effectiveness of key controls mitigating high risk areas. - Programme & Project Assurance a series of risk-based assurance responses to programmes and projects.
+This differs from standard risk-based audits in that it focuses on key controls as well as the commercial aspects of the programme, such as benefits realisation. - Close and Continuous this involves Internal Audit having regular meetings with key stakeholders and attending decision making forums as appropriate.
 It will also include ongoing assessment of key documents as they are produced.
 Any concerns will be raised with management at an early stage to allow the programme to address them in a timely manner.